HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 The most widely adopted trial remains DisableThirdPartyStoragePartitioning, which increased from 10.21% in 2024 to 12.33% in 2025 (now in its third iteration).
 This trial allows sites to temporarily opt out of storage partitioning, a privacy feature that isolates cookies and storage per site, giving developers more time to migrate legacy implementations.
 Similarly, FledgeBiddingAndAuctionServer, part of Google’s Privacy Sandbox initiative for interest-based advertising without cross-site tracking, grew modestly from 6.62% to 6.93%.

 The biggest shift is AttributionReportingCrossAppWeb, which dropped sharply from 2.10% to just 0.04%.
 This suggests either the trial ended or sites moved away from testing cross-app attribution.
-New entries like FetchLaterAPI (0.73%) and deferred requests and federated identity.
+New entries include FetchLaterAPI (0.73%), deferred requests, and federated identity.
 Meanwhile, InterestCohortAPI, the controversial FLoC predecessor, lingers at 0.20%, largely unchanged and likely residual.

 ## Law and Policy